 Over the next few years I started to put together my thoughts and reviewed my lengthy journal.
 I feel that the information in my journal, anecdotes from women I have met and been with in support groups, and a bit of information that visitors to this site will share will make a good resource for others who are going through the same issues as we are.

 A little about myself.
-I am a mother, grandmother and a Registered Nurse with a Masters Degree, and for the last 15 years of my career I worked in upper management in Home Health and Hospice.
+I am a mother, grandmother and a retired Registered Nurse with a Masters Degree, and for the last 15 years of my career I worked in upper management in Home Health and Hospice.
 Before meeting my husband I had two long term marriages, each ending in divorce.
+Neither of my first two husbands were Sex Addicts.

-I have been married to my Sex Addict husband since May of 2004 and during our short marriage we were separated for three and a half years while he worked through his addiction issues.
+I was married to my Sex Addict husband since May of 2004 and during our short marriage we were separated for three and a half years while he worked through his addiction issues.
+In 2006 I obtained a Legal Separation.
 We reconciled in May of 2009 and he moved back in with me after proving to me that he had two years of absolute sobriety.

-Unfortunately in 2013 it was revealed that he no longer wanted to continue his sobriety and had resumed a life of lies and deceit and we are now permanently living apart.
+Unfortunately in 2013 it was revealed that he no longer wanted to continue his sobriety and had resumed a life of lies and deceit and we lived separately until his passing.

 I have a thirty year part time writing background in non fiction and educational media.